ordina-jworks/ordina-jworks.github.io/_posts/2017-06-20-pragmatic-architecture-today.md

 > It loses its essential properties when it is taken apart.

 To ensure system integrity, the software architect needs to be part of the project team.
-He must make sure he enables the right people to collaborate on the system architecture.
+He must make sure that he enables the right people to collaborate on the system architecture.
 Being part of the team does not mean not taking **responsibility**.
 It is great to give **ownership** to members of the team, but in the end the architect needs to stay accountable.
 When collaborating, an architect should not enforce all technical decisions.